Skip to content

 When Does Depreciation Slow Down?

 The steepest losses almost always happen in those first twelve months.
-After that, the curve tends to flatten out — which is worth considering when thinking about timing a sale or part-exchange.
+After that, the curve tends to flatten out — which is worth noting when thinking about timing a sale or part-exchange.
 Many people find that holding a car between years three and five can feel like a sweet spot, though this varies quite a bit depending on the make, model, and mileage.
 It can help to map out the numbers visually before making any decisions.

 Common Things People Overlook